 Alcoholism can negatively affect your life in many ways.
 If you notice these drawbacks but continue to drink, it could be a sign of a bigger problem.

 An addiction to alcohol can cause serious health problems.
-It can also lead to financial struggles, ruin careers, destroy relationships, and cause family tension.
+It can also lead to financial struggles because you’re drinking more than you can afford.
+Additionally, a person can have difficulties at work, or struggle with their relationships with friends and family tensions.
 Those who drink alcohol despite these factors are often struggling with an alcohol abuse or addiction issue.

 Can You Control Your Alcohol Consumption?